 Diverse populations include many races, religions, and cultures, but they also have different kinds of learners.
 Leo the Late Bloomer by Robert Kraus tells the story of a tiger who learns differently than the other students.
 In today's inclusive schools, this book is a great way to help students accept classmates who don't learn at the same rate as they do.

 It is easy to search the titles in BookFlix.
-Make sure to click "Resources" at the top of the screen.
-Then click Search.
-A search box will appear.
-You can search by category, theme, title, or author.
+In the top right, search for books by title.
+Or, use the apple and book icon to sort eBooks by theme.
 This search feature will be helpful when trying to find diverse titles to share with early learners.
+You can also find Spanish titles by using the toggle button next to the title search.

-World Book's Early World of Learning has many different types of media as well as eBooks.
-Welcome to Reading and Trek's Travels both have eBooks, many of which focus on a scarecrow named Trek and his friends.
+World Book's Early Learning has many different types of media as well as eBooks.
+Choose the Stories button to access eBooks, many of which focus on a scarecrow named Trek and his friends.
 The eBooks feature people of different cultures, abilities, and races both in fiction stories like The Spelling Bee and At the Zoo and in nonfiction texts such as A Birthday Fiesta.
-The eBooks in Early World of Learning also have a read-aloud feature that can be turned on and off.
-Trek's Travels eBooks are also available in Spanish.
+The eBooks in Early Learning also have a read-aloud feature that can be turned on and off.
+Many of the titles about Trek are also available in Spanish.

 This resource also offers videos for young learners.
 These short videos are less than a minute long and help illustrate the themes and concepts found in the eBooks.
 Again, a diverse population is shared in many of the videos allowing students to view and begin to learn to accept the many races and cultures around them in school and their community.

-A beginners' encyclopedia is also found on Early World of Learning.
-Know It! has brief articles on popular topics such as People at Work and Weather.
+Learners can scroll through the visual menu to find topics of interest.
+Early Learning has brief articles on popular topics such as People at Work and Weather.
 One of the articles in People at Work is on Lawmakers.
 A female lawmaker is shown and students can interact with the image to learn more about what she does at her job.
 Portraying men and women in all kinds of roles is an important part of encouraging student growth and acceptance of differing points of view.

 The eBooks offered on both Early World of Learning and BookFlix provide teachers and parents with a variety of stories to help students begin to understand and accept differences.
 Whether in rural or urban schools, students will encounter new and different people.
 Knowing that people respond to and enjoy snowy days, birthdays, and even learning in similar ways despite being different is an important foundation for creating respect and acceptance in society.
 Start today with Keats' The Snowy Day, and begin a life-long journey of learning about empathy and friendship that extends beyond race, religion, culture or gender.